medic/cht-docs/content/en/contribute/code/core/automated-tests.md

 # Automated Tests

+## The goal of automated testing
+Developers should be able to make changes in the codebase quickly and confidently.
+A big part of this means knowing that new changes have not impacted other functionality in the system and everything continues to work as expected.

+Of course any new functionality itself may or may not work as expected and it is up to the developer to write the appropriate tests to ensure it works correctly in both expected and unexpected scenarios.
+Tests should give a developer confidence in their own work, and prior tests should give future developers similar confidence.

+Automation of testing should speed up development for in two significant areas:
+1. While making changes automated tests can be run repeatedly to significantly reduce manual effort to ensure everything is still "green"
+1. Avoid large amounts of time spent manually performing regression testing of the whole application to ensure existing functionality keeps working

 ## Unit Tests

 Each unit test is only intended to validate an isolated piece (unit) of functionality separated from the rest of the system.
 They can use mocking to replicate the behavior of other parts of the system.